celesrenata/pfsense-ultimate-config/README.md

 # pfsense-ultimate-config
-This project contains the documentation on how to setup your pfSense firewall to route traffic through VPN providers and provide corporate features not found in home networks
+This project contains the documentation on how to set up your pfSense firewall to route traffic through VPN providers and provide corporate features not found in home networks

 ## Table of Contents
 1. [Features](#features)